 Landing /manoeuvring areas are established alongside the winch roads.
 These areas are suitable for all gliding activities.

-Pilots should be aware that in the event of congestion and to avoid mishaps / accidents, landing long is an accepted option.
+Pilots should be aware that in the event of congestion and to avoid incidents/ accidents, landing long is an accepted option.

 The airfield boundary fences cross each of he airstrip approaches.
 These are clearly marked with white markers.